Tampa Schools with Teacher Training Degrees

 The university's Master of Arts in Teaching programs are designed for individuals who possess a bachelor's degree in a field of study other than education seeking to earn teaching certification.
 These programs require 30 credit hours of study and include an internship and student teaching experience.

 Graduate Certificate Programs

-The university offers graduate certificate programs in college teaching, composition, English as a second language, English education and mathematics that prepare aspiring teachers to earn certification in the respective field of study.
+The university offers graduate certificate programs in college teaching, autism spectrum disorder, English as a second language, instructional technology and foreign language education that prepare aspiring teachers to earn certification in the respective field of study.
 These programs require 12-18 credit hours of study and may be offered partially or entirely online.

 St. Petersburg College, which is located approximately 18 miles from the center of Tampa, offers Bachelor of Science degree completion programs in pre-kindergarten/elementary education, elementary education, exceptional student education, middle grades math or science education and secondary grades math and science education.
 These programs prepare students to earn professional teacher certification from Florida's Department of Education.